A hallway in New Jersey features an elevator on the right, prominently marked

 • Elevator fires

 Elevator accidents can result in very serious injuries to the people involved.
-In some cases, these injuries can have life-long effects on an individual’s life.
-As a result, compensation can be recovered in the event of the following injuries:
+In some cases, these injuries can have lifelong effects on an individual’s life.
+As a result, compensation can be recovered in the event of injuries.

 • Cuts and bruises